aawadall/PyProjMan/docs/Project.md

 ## Project Description
-A simple (for the timebeing) project management tool, designed for developers.
+A simple (for the time-being) project management tool, designed for developers.

 _I might need to migrate this document into GitHub issues_